krackenservices/otel-mcp/README.md

 # OTEL MCP Server

+Agentic: An MCP-native observability surface that lets agents query their own execution history.
-An MCP (Model Context Protocol) server for Jaeger trace analysis during development.
-Query and analyze distributed traces with AI assistance for debugging and performance optimization.
+Human Centric: Query and analyze distributed traces with AI assistance for debugging and performance optimization.

 ## Features